 THE HORRIFYING CASE OF THE ASHCROFT SISTERS

-In the summer of 1921, the disappearance of the Ashcroft Sisters sent shockwaves through Elmore County, Oklahoma.
-It began as a missing person case that would unravel into one of the most disturbing documented incidents in the state's history.
-The facts as they were recorded, tell only part of the story.
-The rest lies buried in silence, in forgotten documents and in memories of those who tried desperately to forget.
+In the summer of 1921, the disappearance of the Ashcroft sisters sent shockwaves through Elmore County, Oklahoma.
+This story began as a missing persons case, but would unravel into one of the most disturbing documented incidents in the state's history.

 The Ashcroft Family had been residents of Riverbrook since 1914, when Dr. Thomas Ashcroft had relocated his medical practice from Tulsa, Oklahoma.
 His wife Virginia, was described by neighbors as reserved but polite.
 The two sisters Eleanor 28, and Margaret 26, lived with their parents despite being of marriageable age.
 This was something that generated mild gossip in town, but was explained away by their devotion to their ailing mother.
 The Ashcroft property was notable for its isolation.
 The nearest neighbor's home was over a mile away, but the two properties bordered each other.
 The Ashcroft house itself, was surrounded by a thicket of elm trees that obscured it from the main road.
 Visitors to the Ashcroft home were rare, thought Thomas's position as the only physician in town, meant he was well respected and frequently called upon to attend to the 412 residents.

 In the months before the disappearance, several town's people reported changes in the Ashcroft household.
-Virgina, who had occasionally attended church services at the Riverbrook Methodist Church, stopped attending all together.
+Virginia, who had occasionally attended church services at the Riverbrook Methodist Church, stopped attending all together.
 Thomas began closing his practice early on Thursdays and Fridays without an explanation.
 Perhaps most notably, the sisters who had previously been seen regularly in town purchasing supplies or borrowing books from the small community library, became increasingly reclusive.
-Meredith Wilson, the Ashcrofts closest neighbor, told Dr. Holloway in 1962, something changed in the household around March of 1921.
+Meredith Wilson, the Ashcroft's closest neighbor, told Dr. Holloway in 1962, something changed in the household around March of 1921.
 She said the curtains of the house were always drawn.
 Thomas stopped acknowledging neighbors when he'd pass by in his automobile, and the girls, who used to be so young and lively women, seemed to age years in the span of weeks.
 Eleanor in particular.
 The last time she saw Eleanor, she wouldn't meet her eyes.
-She had been so confident before.
+That was so sad because she had been so confident before.

 The day of the disappearance had been unusually warm for June.
 According to meteorologist records, temperatures reached 92 degrees F. According to Thomas Ashcroft's statement to Sheriff Miller, he indicated that he had been in town attending to a patient with pneumonia and returned home at approximately 6:30 p.m.
 He found his wife asleep in her bedroom and no sign of his daughters.
 Thomas also claimed in his initial statement, the sisters often walked along Blackwater Creek in the evenings, so he assumed they had lost track of time.
 It wasn't until darkness fell that he became concerned.
 By 9:45 p.m. he had walked to the Wilson residence to require if they had see his daughters.